HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 la entidad es humana                                 entity is human ////  entity speaking to me is human (a man?) entidad que me habla es humana <- this one

-click clock escopeta va                              click clock shotgun goes 3 oraciones hechas pero por ellos                    3 prayers done but for them pero no, te niego en tu fe                           but no, i deny you in your faith las palabras son mis cartuchos                       words are my shells enviándote directamente al infierno                  sending you straight to hell

 donde? donde?? ayee gente ellos gritan
 (scream?)